by Cavin Harper

 I want to be fair and say that I also hear plenty of amazing stories about grandparents enjoying incredible relationships with their adult children and their grandchildren.
 Their stories move me to be an even better grandparent myself.
 Still, there is a lot of pain going around out there.

 I believe in the importance of strong, healthy adult-child relationships in families, and I’m sure most of you want to be effective, intentional grandparents who really do matter in the lives of both grown children and grandchildren.
 So, I’d like to offer six powerful ways you can be a grandparent who matters—the kind that both your grown children and your grandchildren really want to be around.
 Here they are:

 - Never, never, never dishonor or degrade your adult children in front of your grandchildren.
-If you don’t’ like their parenting style, zip it until you can find an appropriate way to discuss when the grandchildren are not present.
+If you don’t’ like their parenting style, zip it until you can find an appropriate way to discuss it when the grandchildren are not present.
 When your grandchildren are with you, never talk about their parents in a demeaning way.
 Lift them and their spouses up with great respect and honor in front of your grandchildren.